Jenelle Riley

-Jenelle Lynn Riley (born September 26, 1982) is an American screenwriter, actress, journalist, and producer.
-Riley wrote the 2015 short film Warning Labels, directed by Jennifer Morrison, and is the host of Varietys Actors on Actors, for which she has won a Daytime Emmy Award and two Los Angeles Emmy Awards.
-She is also an editor for Variety and contributor to The Huffington Post.
+Jenelle Lynn Riley (born September 26, 1982) is an American screenwriter, actress, host, journalist, and producer.
+Riley wrote the 2015 short film Warning Labels, directed by Jennifer Morrison, and was the original host of Varietys Actors on Actors, for which she has won a Daytime Emmy Award and two Los Angeles Emmy Awards.
+She was also an editor for Variety and contributor to The Huffington Post.
 She wrote and directed the award-winning play "A Kind of Love Story" which had its world premiere at Sacred Fools Theater Company in Los Angeles.
 She is the regular host of career conversations for the SAG-AFTRA Foundation, where she has conducted lengthy interviews with various actors.